fenago/tableau-fundamentals/lab-guides/md/Lab_3.md

 such as calculated fields, jittering, multiple mark types, and dual axis.
 Along the way, we\'ve also covered some details on how dates work in Tableau.

-Hopefully, the examples of using calculations in this lab have whet your appetite for learning more about creating calculated fields.
-The ability to create calculations in Tableau opens endless possibilities for extending analysis of data, calculating results, customizing visualizations, and creating rich user interactivity.
-We\'ll dive deep into calculations in the next two labs to see how they work and what amazing things they can do.